On the connection between uniqueness from samples and stability in Gabor phase retrieval: On the stability of Gabor phase retrieval

+As discussed in Section~\ref{ssec:prelim_LaplacePoincareCheeger}, the stability constant $c_{p,\Omega}(f)$ can be controlled by the weighted Poincaré constant: the smaller the Poincar\'e constant, the better the local stability of Gabor phase retrieval at $f$ (cf.~equation~(\ref{eq:stab-GR})).
+The relation to the Cheeger constant is inversely proportional.
+More precisely, the overall picture is:

-Much to our surprise, the construction of the counterexamples \eqref{eq:counterexamples} reveals the existence of function perturbations which break uniqueness from samples while not affecting stability, resulting in a negative answer to Question~\ref{conjecture}.
+In what follows, we will show that the construction of the counterexamples \eqref{eq:counterexamples} leads to the existence of function perturbations which break uniqueness from samples while not affecting stability.
+Hence, much to our surprise, the answer to Question~\ref{conjecture} is negative.
 Note that the precise statement in our Theorem \ref{thm:main} slightly differs from Question~\ref{conjecture} and we discuss these technicalities in Section~\ref{ssec:falseconjecture}.